 If you need any further information or you are concerned about any of the issues raised in this booklet, please talk to the surgeon at your outpatient appointment.
-Alternatively, you can contact the Macmillan breast reconstruction nurse specialists who are available if you have any concerns before, during or after your stay.
+Alternatively, you can contact the Macmillan Breast Reconstruction Clinical Nurse Specialists (CNS) who are available if you have any concerns before, during or after your stay.